-Expectations for student dress are outlined in the Houston County Board of Education Policy JCDB, and local rules are defined in the System Guidelines and Policies portion of the handbook.
+Expectations for student dress are outlined in the Houston County Board of Education Policy JCDB, and local rules are defined in the District Guidelines and Policies portion of the handbook.
 Students who are found to be in violation of the dress code are subject to disciplinary action.
 Highlights of the student dress code include these provisions:

 - 1. Obscene pictures, symbols, or depictions of weapons, illegal drugs, tobacco products or alcoholic beverages, inflammatory, suggestive, racial, or other inappropriate writing, advertisement, or artwork shall not appear on clothing. - 2.
 Extremes of dress shall not be permitted.
 These include lack of cleanliness, bare feet, bare midriffs, tank tops, see-through clothing, pajamas, etc. - 3.
-When leggings are worn, a dress, skirt, or shirt must be worn over the leggings to the natural mid-thigh length.

-- 4. Shorts, skirts, and dresses should be mid-thigh or longer. - 5.
-Clothing which is cut, slashed, or has holes and exposes skin above the knee is prohibited. - 6.
-Sagging pants are not allowed, and pants must be worn at the waist. - 7.
+Shorts, skirts, and dresses should be mid-thigh or longer. - 4.
+Clothing which is cut, slashed, or has holes and exposes skin above the knee is prohibited. - 5.
+Sagging pants are not allowed, and pants must be worn at the waist. - 6.
 Head coverings are not allowed in the building during the instructional day.